Tour Guide Opportunities

 Be an English-speaking tour guide in one of the main churches in Florence (Santa Croce, Santa Maria Novella, Santa Trinita etc.).
 Volunteers become members of the Ars et Fides Association and receive an information packet on the church they choose.
 They are scheduled to follow a tour, led by an experienced guide, and once they feel comfortable with the material studied, they start giving their own tours.
 A commitment of 2 to 4 hours per week is required.
 Candidates should be passionate about art history and have a group-leader attitude.
 Please note that only two students per semester are accepted.
 An official certificate is issued upon completion of the volunteering period.

 Participate in Florentine events and write about them.
-Manage web spaces and post articles and comments on different news stories.
+Manage web spaces and post articles and comments on different current events.

 “Flo‘n the Go” is a website that provides useful information about Florence to help people experience and enjoy the city.
 The purpose of the volunteer position is to create a “working tandem” of Italian and foreign students who will—under an editor’s supervision—update, regulate, and manage the webpage, as well as post texts or comments on the different events in Florence.
 Suitable for students with an interest in: communication, journalism, photojournalism, filmmaking, art history, theater, and cinema studies.
 Students get free passes to attend events and museums: they are then expected to write an article about the shows/events/exhibitions they attend.